 Stem cell therapy for autoimmune diseases is a treatment plan for healing damaged tissues and adjusting the immune system to treat patients with compromised immune systems.
 Stem cells are harvested separately.
 Stem cell therapy acts locally and does not suppress the immune response of the patient’s whole body.
 Although results may vary from person to person, when combined with other treatments, stem cell therapy has great potential to turn off the body’s pathological response to itself while keeping the ability to fight disease-causing pathogens.

-Conveniently located to serve the areas of Greenville, SC, Spartanburg, SC, Columbia, SC, Anderson, SC, Ashville, NC, Gastonia, NC, and the Carolinas, Daisy Stem Cell Therapy is proud to leave our patients feeling fresh and energized.
+Conveniently located to serve the areas of Greenville, SC, Spartanburg, SC, Columbia, SC, Anderson, SC, Asheville, NC, and Gastonia, NC, Daisy Stem Cell Therapy is proud to leave our patients feeling fresh and energized.

 Continue reading to learn more about autoimmune diseases and how stem cell therapy can treat them.